 “Few, if any, ranches of such size and natural condition remain so close to a major Colorado metropolitan area, a testament to the landowner who values his home and the land surrounding it for far more than development value,” wrote Matt Moorhead of The Nature Conservancy in a nomination letter.

 The act of cattle ranching and wildlife management go hand in hand, and the life’s work of the Walkers proves it.
 Under a Safe Harbor Agreement with the U.S. Fish and Wildlife Service, they successfully re-introduced black footed ferrets, which were once thought to be extinct.
-A total of 55 ferrets were released on the ranch in 2013, reviving the species’ presence in the region and providing a natural predator of the prairie dog.
+In 2013, 55 ferrets were released on the ranch to revive the species’ presence in the region and providing a natural predator of the prairie dog.

 The Walkers are lauded by community leaders and fellow ranchers for their steadfast commitment to the land, wildlife and environment for the benefit of generations to come.